Honda Pilot Or Toyota Highlander – Side-By-Side Comparison

 While the Highlander does offer a broader trim selection with its hybrid variants, it's important to note that these models will increase your MSRP.
 The standard and available features at each trim level also showcase how Honda quality wins out over Toyota quantity:

-Both the Honda SUV and the Highlander trims start their entry models with touch screens, digital information screens, three-zone climate control, and USB charging ports, and they both add wireless device charging at higher trim levels.
-However, only the Honda Pilot gives you standard Speed-Sensitive Volume, a hidden storage well, and cargo area bag and garment hooks.
+Both the Honda SUV and the Highlander trims start their entry models with touchscreens, digital information screens, a three-zone climate control system, and USB charging ports.
+Both models add wireless device charging at higher trim levels.
+However, only the Honda Pilot gives you standard Speed-Sensitive Volume, a hidden storage well, and a cargo area bag and garment hooks.

 Honda Pilot vs. Toyota Highlander: Safety Features